European Journal of Pain

-Due to space restrictions in the printed version of the journal, papers generally should not exceed ten typeset pages (including references, figures and tables).
-EJP can publish additional material online-only.
+Due to space restrictions and a better readability papers generally should not exceed ten typeset pages (780 words/page, 32 references/page, including figures and tables).
+EJP can publish additional material as "supporting material" with a special link guiding from the manuscript to this material.
 Authors are encouraged to take advantage of the online-only publication option.

 Suggestions for the cover inset are invited.
 The illustration may be from a manuscript accepted for publication in the European Journal of Pain.

 Manuscript Structure and Word Count

 • Title page (see further details below)

 • Abstract (should not exceed 250 words, see further details below)